MOFplus/cmc-tools/README.md

 * molsys: another pure python library to handle molecular systems, base class for pylmps as well as other codes
 * pylmps: our python lammps wrapper, inspired by the older pydlpoly code
 * mofplus: a little addon to connect to the MOF+ website http://www.mpofplus.org, needed for paramter assignement and other tasks
-* weaver: a package for constructing MOFs according to the reverse topological approach, given as et of building blocks and a topology
+* weaver: a package for constructing MOFs according to the reverse topological approach, given a set of building blocks and a topology

 Additionally we maintane a custom fork of LAMMPS, which is needed in conjunction with pylmps and can be found [here](https://github.com/MOFplus/lammps)!